 The list is divided into sections relating to major faith traditions.
 The largest section gives the location of records of the various Christian denominations in the UK.
 Where possible, there are hypertext links to the website of the relevant repository or the institutional website.

-The listing also gives the ARCHON Directory number.
-This is the permanent code number assigned to the repository in The National Archives’ online source ARCHON (http://www.nationalarchives.gov.uk/archon).
-The ARCHON entry will give further information about the repository and some of the archives held there.
+The listing also gives the Find an Archive number (also known as ARCHON number).
+This is the permanent code number assigned to the repository by The National Archives (https://discovery.nationalarchives.gov.uk/find-an-archive).
+The Find an Archive entry will give further information about the repository and some of the archives held there.
 This will be a fixed reference point should the repository or institutional website address change or cease to exist.

 This directory is necessarily work in progress.
 Websites are changing, new archival material is being added or discovered, occasionally locations of archives change and sometimes transfers are made.
 There is scope to expand its scope as time permits.